 News-Releases Index | Eastman Chemical Company

-Naia™ staple fiber has inherent softness, is quick drying and reduces pilling.
-It blends well with other eco-friendly materials, such as lyocell, modal and recycled polyester—to produce sustainable fabrics and garments that are ideal for everyday wear.
+Naia™ Renew staple fiber has inherent softness, is quick drying and reduces garment pilling.
+It blends well with other eco-friendly materials such as lyocell, modal and recycled polyester to produce sustainable fabrics and garments that are ideal for everyday comfort wear—whether it’s a busy day on the go or a cozy night on the couch.
+It is a versatile fiber perfect for T-shirts, comfy pants, jumpsuits and dresses.

 The FabricLink Network is a unique Networking/Education Resource for ALL things textile related!